mgunnett/M3C/README.md

 By PW & MG

 In order for the lighting system to function, two programs are needed for both the indoor and outdoor system.
-Below is a list of the Pins and their correspondingsensor.
+Below is a list of the Pins and their corresponding sensor.

 ## Pin Modes